deshaw/jupyterlab-execute-time/README.md

 We love contributions!
 Before you can contribute, please sign and submit this [Contributor License Agreement (CLA)](https://www.deshaw.com/oss/cla).
 This CLA is in place to protect all users of this project.

-"Jupyter" is a trademark of the NumFOCUS foundation, of which Project Jupyter is a part.
+"Jupyter" is a trademark of the LF Charities, of which Project Jupyter is a part.

 [pypi-url]: https://pypi.org/project/jupyterlab-execute-time
 [pypi-image]: https://img.shields.io/pypi/v/jupyterlab-execute-time